billiegoose/cors-buster/README.md

 Bob was never protected in the first place.
 Eve has better things to do with her time.

+## Supported headers

+If there's a way to whitelist ALL headers, let me know.
+The one's I've explicitly added so far are:

+- x-requested-with
+- access-control-allow-origin
+- x-http-method-override
+- content-type
+- authorization
+- accept
+- connection
+- pragma
+- cache-control
+- dnt
+- referer
+- accept-encoding
+- accept-language
+- range

 ## That is nice, I want to run my own server

 Sure thing, just do: